kiryD/helth/README.md

 - Infection system
 - Networking support for multiplayer

+## Project future
+- As of 11<sup>th</sup> April, I have exams, so for some long time project will be abadoned(i think)
+- Why not 0.1.0/0.0.1/1.0?
+So, first release was not ready to public.
+Like it didn't have return types, and I just didn't like it.
+Actually it just kinda beta/prerelease

 ## Main problem

 Main problem of this project is that user have to implement heal items.

 ## Try it out